MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 Copilot generates actions based on your prompt.
 If the prompt doesn't include the mandatory parameters of an action, its left empty when generated and is marked as erroneous.
 You can try providing a more detailed prompt to avoid having actions with empty parameters.
 For example, a prompt such as *Open an excel file and read all data* results in a design time error, as the Excel file path is a mandatory parameter of the Launch Excel action.
 If the instruction is to *Open the Excel file located at "c:\contoso\myExcel.xlsx" and read all data*, then the Launch Excel action is prefilled with the file path, ensuring no design time errors occur.

-### What are some examples of prompts that I can use to create flows?
+### What are some example prompts I can use to create flows?

 - *Check if the folder c:\contoso exists.
 If it does, search for all Excel files.
 Add every Excel file found into an archive c:\Contoso\archivedExcels.zip using the best compression level.*
 - *Search in the Excel file c:\contoso\employees_list.xlsx for the string "Foo" in any of the cells.
 If there's a match, send an email using Outlook from the account sales@contoso.com to accounting@contoso.com with Subject "Here is your Excel file" and attach the Excel file.*